 How to Use Etihad Miles for Award Flights

-Etihad is the newest AMEX Membership Rewards airline transfer partner.
+Etihad is an AMEX Membership Rewards airline transfer partner.
 Effective right away, you can transfer your AMEX Membership Rewards points to Etihad instantly at a 1:1 ratio.

 You can use Etihad miles for an award seat on their flights.
 Emily and I flew First Class with Etihad to India and liked the service and comfort.
 And, it’s usually easy to find an open seat.
 Although we used American Airlines miles.